 The following desserts may not necessarily be difficult to make, although they have several steps to them, which makes them more complicated.
 Still, they are so worth trying.
 Delicious, really, and you will feel like such an accomplished baker when you are done!

-This Chocolate Fudge Truffle Cheesecake is a chocolate-lover’s dream dessert.
-It reminds me of a wonderful chocolate truffle candy.
+This Chocolate Fudge Truffle Cheesecake is a chocolate-lover's dream dessert.
+It is a new take on my Chocolate Fudge Cheesecake recipe–made even better, and more chocolaty!
+More Fudgy!
+It reminds me of a wonderful chocolate candy truffle.
 So yummy!

 While this dessert is special for Valentine's Day, it can be served anytime.
 Valentine Chocolate Mousse with Strawberries – Formed with Belgian dark chocolate, the heart mold is a chocolate-lover’s dream.